Support information for this lesson:

 As explained in section 4, metabolic pathway can be “deciphered” using mutations of genes encoding enzymes, in combination with measurements of their substrates/products.
 Two potential ways to measure substrates/products are the eye colour of flies (Fig. 12) and chromatography.
 There are many sophisticated ways of chromatography, such as thin layer chromatography, gas-liquid chromatography and ion exchange chromatography, but the simplest form that can be used, also in classrooms, is paper chromatography (Figs. 11 and 12).

-Figure 12 shows some experimental results when removing the transporter genes brown, scarlet, white or the sepia gene coding for an important enzyme of the Drosopterin pathway.
+Figure 12 shows some experimental results when removing the transporter genes brown, scarlet and white, as well as the sepia gene coding for an important enzyme of the Drosopterin pathway.
 The combination of eye colour changes and chromatography data makes it possible to take apart the metabolic pathways step by step.

 6. What mechanisms explain the north-south distribution in skin colour?